rizqidjamaluddin/Swoosh/README.md

 ## Database

 Unlike Flourish, Swoosh **uses a built-in database**.
-This store all the data tied to Swoosh features.
+This stores all the data tied to Swoosh features.
 Installation will be made possible manually (through a SQL file), or, later, through an automated mechanism.